samplchallenges/SAMPL7/protein_ligand/README.md

 ### Setup and description of Stage 1

-**Aim**: The objective of this first stage is to discriminate fragment binders from non-binders at each of the 4 sites identified by PanDDA.
+**Aim**: The objective of this first stage is to discriminate fragment binders from non-binders at each of the four sites identified by [PanDDA](https://pandda.bitbucket.io/).

-A total of 799 unique fragments were screened at the XChem.
+A total of 799 unique fragments were screened at the [XChem facility](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html).
 This will be validated by both positive hit data for PHIPA, and negative data where crystals were soaked and screened, but no readout identified binding.
-Fragment binding predictions here are important, because accurate predictions could improve library design, including bespoke libraries for specific targets.
+Fragment binding predictions here are important because accurate predictions could improve library design, including the ability to design bespoke libraries for specific targets.

-Overall, PHIP2 was crystalized in a C2 space group at 4°C with 20% PEG8000 and 0.04M potassium phosphate monobasic.
+Overall, PHIP2 was crystalized in a C2 space group at 4°C with 20% PEG8000 and 0.04 M monobasic potassium phosphate.
 The resulting crystals were soaked with 20 mM final concentration of each fragment, plunged into liquid nitrogen and shot at the i04-1 beamline located at the Diamond Light Source (Harwell, UK).
-The diffraction data were analyzed with PanDDA (Pearce et al., 2017) which revealed a number of fragments located across 4 sites.
+The diffraction data were analyzed with [PanDDA](https://pandda.bitbucket.io/) ([Pearce et al., 2017](https://www.nature.com/articles/ncomms15123)) which revealed a number of fragments located across four distinct sites.

-The first site (denoted by a helium atom - S1 - in the provided structure, see Manifest below) is the acetylated lysine binding site which is the most voluminous cavity.
+The first site (denoted by a helium atom `S1` in the provided structure (`PHIPA_C2_apo_sites.pdb`), see Manifest below) is the acetylated lysine binding site which is the most voluminous cavity.
 It is located in between the disordered loops at the extremity  of the 4-helix bundle.
-The second site (denoted by a neon atom - S2) is a small pocket located near cysteine 1335.
-The third site (denoted by an argon atom - S3) is solvent exposed and located near Aspartic acid 1384.
+The second site (denoted by a neon atom `S2`) is a small pocket located near cysteine 1335.
+The third site (denoted by an argon atom `S3`) is solvent exposed and located near Aspartic acid 1384.
-The fourth and last site (denoted by a krypton atom - S4) is also exposed to solvent and located behind a flexible loop near lysine 1399.
+The fourth and last site (denoted by a krypton atom `S4`) is also exposed to solvent and located behind a flexible loop near lysine 1399.

-An apo structure of PHIP2 has been provided along with the isomeric SMILES strings of the fragments screened.
+An *apo* structure of PHIP2 has been provided (`PHIPA_C2_Apo.pdb`) along with the [isomeric SMILES strings](https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html) (`fragments_screened.csv`) of the fragments screened.

-For the purposes of predicting whether a compound binds or not, consider the 20mM concentration used for soaking fragments; compounds which bind observably at this concentration (after factoring in any applicable solubility issues) will be judged binders, and those which do not will be judged nonbinders.
+For the purposes of predicting whether a compound binds or not, consider the 20 mM concentration used for soaking fragments; compounds which bind observably at this concentration (after factoring in any applicable solubility issues) will be judged binders, and those which do not will be judged as nonbinders.

 ### Provided data for Stage 1
 - Apo structure of the protein: See Manifest below